Hazer-BJTU/Data-structure-B-Tree/README.md

 ```
   bTree_iterator<T> begin();
 ```
 Return a bTree iterator pointing to the first element.
+If the tree is empty, it will return end().
 ```
   bTree_iterator<T> end();
 ```